RudraMudra/React-Amazon/README.md

 ---

 ### Disclaimer:
-This project may make you feel like Jeff Bezos.
-Side effects include sudden urges to build rockets, become a trillionaire, or open an online bookstore.
+This project may make you feel like Jeff Bezos 💪.
+Side effects include sudden urges to build rockets 🚀, become a trillionaire 💵, or open an online bookstore 📚.

 ---

-Feel free to drop me a ⭐ if you had fun building this!
-Now, let’s conquer the world of e-commerce – one line of code at a time. 💪